Work continues for the conservation of Whale Sharks in the Galapagos Islands after a decade since the creation of the project.

 The data from the photo-ID and the satellite tagging provides information of estimates on population size, residency indexes, mortality, and allows for both passive and active tracking of the animals, respectively.
-The satellite tagging also provides information on the activities Galapagos Whale Shark Project Press Release Image 1.
-A satellite tag placed on the dorsal fin of an whale shark. ©Sofía M Green performed by the whale sharks underwater, giving insight about their diving behaviour and habitat preference and use in the water column.
+Satellite tagging also provides information on the activities.
+Galapagos Whale Shark Project Press Release Image 1.
+A satellite tag was placed on the dorsal fin of a whale shark. ©Sofía M Green performed by the whale sharks underwater, giving insight about their diving behavior and habitat preference and use in the water column.

 Meanwhile, the animal-bourne video cameras allow a visual insight of their movements underwater and any possible interactions with other individuals both inter- and intra-specific in areas not easily observed by the human eye, while also avoiding any change in behaviour that may occur from human presence.
 The camera’s also have inbuilt accelerometers which allow fine scale resolution data collection of their movements in different planes during various activities such as foraging, navigating, diving, and more.

 The microbiome samples serve for innovative research which is looking at the role of body-associated microbiomes in determining elasmobranch health and how the unique microbiome might be involved in host immunity, nutrition, disease and waste- processing.